 Uzes in Gard: Historic Sites and Dramatic Landscapes

 Named after the River Gardon, the Gard is a department in Southern France in the Occitanie region.
-Languedoc is known for its abundance of historic sites and dramatic landscapes and the Gard follows suit with its proud Roman architecture and National Park.
+The area is known for its abundance of historic sites and dramatic landscapes, and the Gard follows suit with its proud Roman architecture and National Park.
 Gard is also home to the source of Perrier, a carbonated mineral water sold both in France and internationally, known for its elegantly shaped green bottle.

-The springs were originally used as an open spa in Roman times taking advantage of the Mediterranean weather.
-After Corsica, the region is the hottest in France and you can expect to enjoy 300 days of sunshine a year here with average annual temperatures of 14°C. The warm summers are perfectly complemented by the hints of Provence that seem to seep through the border, as your senses are awakened by the Gard’s distinct “Provencal” feel.
+The springs were initially used as an open spa in Roman times, taking advantage of the Mediterranean weather.
+After Corsica, the region is the hottest in France, and you can expect to enjoy 300 days of sunshine a year here, with average annual temperatures of 14°C. The warm summers are perfectly complemented by the hints of Provence that seem to seep through the border, as your senses are awakened by the Gard’s distinct “Provencal” feel.

 Owning a property in the Gard allows you to enjoy the luxury lifestyle of living in Provence without having to pay Provencal prices as this department is often overlooked.
 At My-French-House we have a stunning selection of distinctive properties for sale throughout the Gard, these include newly renovated stone houses with panoramic views and magnificent large country homes offering additional holiday homes and breath-taking landscapes.

-Due to the diverse landscape coupled with beautiful weather, outdoor activities have become a major industry in the Languedoc region and the Gard is no different.
-Towards the coast you have Camarague, famed for flamingos, wild horses and bulls and inland there is the Cevennes National Park.
-Together these areas challenge you to enjoy their combination of activities such as walking, bird watching, water sports and mountain climbing.
+Due to the diverse landscape and beautiful weather, outdoor activities have become a significant industry in the Occitanie region, and the Gard is no different.
+Towards the coast, you have Camarague, famed for flamingos, wild horses, and bulls.
+In the inland area, there is the Cévennes National Park.
+Together, these areas challenge you to enjoy their activities such as walking, bird watching, water sports and mountain climbing.

 The famous Camargue nature reserve makes up a large part of the coastal area of the Gard and according to its tourist board, this area is home to over 340 different species of birds.
 You may particularly enjoy the scene of literally thousands of pink flamingos as they wade through the shallows of the wetlands.